idexus/Sharp.UI/doc/containers.md

 ### Setting containers properties

-In `CodeMarkup.Maui`, you can set properties for containers using lambda syntax inside the curly braces of the container, or as constructor parameters.
+In `Sharp.UI`, you can set properties for containers using lambda syntax inside the curly braces of the container, or as constructor parameters.
 The lambda function is a preferred style for setting container properties because it allows you to chain multiple property setters in a single expression, making the code more concise and readable.

 ```cs
 new Grid